-Far-right group's ship held in Cyprus, Sri Lankans on board ask for asylum
+CORRECTED-Far-right group's ship held in Cyprus, Sri Lankans on board ask for asylum

 The Identarian movement is tapping into growing unease, particularly in Italy, over immigration from North Africa.

 Cyprus, an island about 100 km (60 miles) at its closest point from war-ravaged Syria, has barely been affected by the hundreds of thousands on the move over the past three years.
+(Reporting By Michele Kambas and Ece Toksabay; Editing by Richard Balmforth)